What is Alba’s White Truffle?

 Despite numerous experiments, reliable cultivation methods for white truffles remain undeveloped; hence their discovery continues to rely on traditional techniques employed by truffle hunters.

-In recent years, the average price of Alba’s white truffles has fluctuated between €250 and €800 for every 100 grams (3.5 ounces).
+In recent years, Alba’s white truffle cost has fluctuated between €250 and €800 for every 100 grams (3.5 ounces).

 What Does White Truffle Taste Like?